thoughtgap/scoop/README.md

 # scoop 🐔

-> ⚠️ **WARNING**: This branch is a work in progress for Node.js 22 and Debian Bookworm compatibility.
-Some features might not be fully tested or working as expected.

 This is our **smart chicken coop** server.
 It is providing a web-based backend and (somewhat limited and hacky) frontend to control the coop's hatch and view its webcam and sensor data.

 - [scoop 🐔](#scoop-)